bbauska/UC-Davis-JS-Basics/readme.md

 the **button**.
 It only includes the **paragraph** if somebody types something in that field, but it includes the **button** and the **button** has an event listener on it.
-That will run a function that we haven\'t written yet, but it\'s there.
-That\'s going to put all of those things on there.
+That will run a function that we haven&apos;t written yet, but it&apos;s there.
+That&apos;s going to put all of those things on there.

 Now the next thing we need to do is take this card.
-We\'ve been building up this card body, so we need to take this whole card body and add it to the card because we added the image to the card.
+We&apos;ve been building up this card body, so we need to take this whole card body and add it to the card because we added the image to the card.
 We created the image, and we set its attribute, and we set its photo.
-Maybe we didn\'t add that to the card.
+Maybe we didn&apos;t add that to the card.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 719.
 (3xx) ~~~~~~~~~~~~-->